LeeyaD/rb120/prep_written.md

 p dog1.name
 ```

-# # - INSTANCE VARIABLES vs. CLASS VARIABLES -----
+### INSTANCE VARIABLES vs. CLASS VARIABLES
-@name
-# -->> @variables store the state of an object, they're scoped at the object-level and are only accessible via an instance method.
+Instance variables have `@` appended to the front of the variable name.
+They store the state of an object, are scoped at the object-level and are only accessible via an instance method.
 They have to be initialized in order to be referenced, so if they're initialized in a method, that method must be called first.
 If this doesn't happen, the initialization doesn't occur and when referenced the instance variable will return nil.

 ```ruby #instance variable
 module Capable
   def recharge_energy